Chūichi Nagumo: World War II

 On 10 April 1941, Nagumo was appointed commander-in-chief of the 1st Air Fleet, the IJN's main carrier battle group, largely due to his seniority.
 Many contemporaries and historians have doubted his suitability for this command, given his lack of familiarity with naval aviation.
 Nagumo's friend and fellow admiral Nishizō Tsukahara would say that: "He (Nagumo) was wholly unfitted by background, training, experience, and interest for a major role in Japan’s naval air arm."
-Nagumo was appointed by the Navy General Staff, rather than the Combined Fleet.
-Vice-admiral Jisaburō Ozawa was Admiral Isoroku Yamamoto's choice for the command of First Air Fleet but Yamamoto did not have a strong enough case to remove Nagumo.
+Nagumo was appointed by the Navy General Staff.
+There were ongoing friction between the General Staff and Admiral Isoroku Yamamoto, with the General Staff being in general less excited about aviation, and more excited about surface warfare, so the thought was that having Nagumo, a surface warfare officer, in place would help counterbalance Yamamoto.

+Yamamoto unsuccessfully made the case to have Vice-admiral Jisaburō Ozawa in charge of First Air Fleet instead.